 Style tips for wearing jeans if you have a big bum

-If you’ve got a bit of a big behind, a well-fitted pair of jeans can be your best friend.
+If you’ve got a bigger behind, a well-fitted pair of jeans can be your best friend.
 Jeans are excellent at minimising a big bottom and giving it a more defined shape.

 - Beware of the boyfriend jean – it might look like a comfy solution to hiding an ample behind but the wrong cut can make your bum look bigger than it really is.
 If you want to wear that style choose a boyfriend type jean that’s fitted around the waist and bottom but looser around the legs.